-Let us know you’re interested in providing supported lodgings by contacting us, or:
+Contact us to let us know you’re interested in becoming a supported lodgings provider.

-- we’ll do a health and safety check on your home
+- a health and safety check on your home

 - sharing your home and family with other people